 It will be to our collective detriment to forget these women, given the importance of their achievements.
 Now more than ever, technology and STEM have gone mainstream.
 Government services are being digitalised, life is played out on Facebook and the next generation are inseparable from their phones.

 Job prospects within the STEM sector are at a high and are driving the Scottish economy via a series of new ‘tech hubs’.
 The opportunity to tell ‘herstory’ is huge.
 Let’s not repeat the mistakes of the past.

 Bridging the skills gap

 Stemettes is an award-winning social enterprise that have worked with nearly 15,000 young women across the UK and Ireland over the last four years.
 Our ‘free, fun, food’ ethos hosts girls-only spaces for them to be inspired, supported and encouraged into STEM.
-Last weekend, we teamed up with tech company Methods Digital to host girls from Paisley, as young as 6 years old, at a coding event at the University of West of Scotland.
-Lots of free food and hours of creative fun later, they presented projects on the theme of ‘Fake News’ to industry professionals.
+Last weekend, we teamed up with tech company, Methods Digital, to host girls as young as six-years old at a coding event at the University of West of Scotland.
+Lots of free food and hours of creative fun later, they presented projects on the theme of ‘fake news to industry professionals.

 Our previous work across Scotland has seen Aberdeen schoolgirls spend a day at engineering company Centrica, hundreds of young women attend impactful events in Edinburgh and Glasgow with our partners Accenture, and thousands of young people having their perceptions changed watching our new documentary ‘Eat.
 Sleep.
 STEM.
 Repeat.’ at school screenings throughout March and April.
 We’re working hard on changing the social norms not only for young women but their entire generation.